tapjs/tmatch/README.md

 Copied from the source, here are the details of `tmatch`'s algorithm:

-1. If the object loosely equals the pattern, then return true.
-Note that this covers object identity, some type coercion, and matching `null` against `undefined`.
+1. If the object loosely equals the pattern, and either they're both objects or neither objects, then return true.
+Note that this covers object identity, some type coercion, and matching `null` against `undefined`, and avoids some stuff like `1 == [1]`.
 2. If the object is a string, and the pattern is a RegExp, then return true if `pattern.test(object)`.
 3. If the object is a string and the pattern is a non-empty string,